The Zoar Valley Trail

 The RouteYou may start your hike from either end.
 However, it is generally thought better to start at Schoenbrunn, covering the hard surface and hilly part of the trail in the first day.
 Camp Tuscazoar is the halfway point on the trail and provides both lodges and primitive camping.
-Several camp sites are only a short walk from the trail and may be reserved by contacting the camp ranger.
-Please notify the ranger several weeks in advance to guarantee a site.
+Several camp sites are only a short walk from the trail and can be reserved for your group by using our camping reservations page.
+Please make your reservations several weeks in advance to guarantee a site.
 The last portion of the trail travels along an abandoned railroad bed and the Ohio-Erie Canal towpath, with a short stretch on hard surface from one to the other.

 A Trail Rich in Ohio HistoryTrumpet in the Land, Ohio's first outdoor drama, sweeps you back in history to witness the founding of Schoenbrunn.

 The CemeteryAt the corner of routes 306 and 312 sits an old cemetery.
 Local folklore claims that a warlock lies buried here and his is the only grave encircled by a low stone wall.
 According to legend, his head was cut off and placed at his feet; when the head moves back up to the top of his body, he will rise from the grave.
 National Register of Historic Places.

 Nestled between the historic Village of Zoar and the Tuscarawas River lies an 82 acre wetland owned by the Earth Action Partnership.
 Their goal is to interpret the wetland as an Arboretum by planting, identifying and maintaining a large variety of trees, plants and flowers for public education and enjoyment.
 They offer tree trimming, planting, and identification workshops.
 A picnic shelter sits on the foundation of the original 1830's Zoar Brewery.
 The shelter and patio offers a spectacular view of the wetland.